KayleeM05/ai-resume-summarizer/README.md

 # ai-resume-summarizer
-python tool which used chatgpt to summarize your resume
+Python tool which used chatgpt to summarize your resume!